Reading time: 7 min

 Does ECT comply with all the ethical and legal aspects that are demanded by any other treatment?

 When ECT has to be administered to a patient, the medical team informs the patients and their families of what it consists.
-Later, the patient (or guardian, if the patient is a minor or legally disabled) must sign an informed consent sheet for the ECT procedure and for the anaesthesia.
+Later, the patient (or its legal guardian, if the patient is a minor or legally disabled) must sign an informed consent sheet for the ECT procedure and for the anaesthesia.

 In this sense, ECT complies with all the ethical and legal aspects.
 Given that there is a Committee available, it means that the decisions are supervised by different professional experts on the subject.